-- Do not disable app notifications. - Install updates to keep the app working correctly. - To obtain a printed version of the smartphone app user guide, please refer to information on the back page of this manual or consult customer support.
+- Do not disable app notifications. - Install updates to keep the app working correctly. - To obtain a printed version of the smartphone app user guide, please refer to information on the back page of this user quide or consult customer support.

-- For assistance with pairing and using these products with your hearing aids, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you can use our Phone Clip+ for streaming capabilities.
+- For assistance with pairing and using these products with your hearing aids, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you can use our Beltone Direct Phone Link 2 for streaming capabilities.

-Online Services (optional)
+Beltone Remote Care (optional)

-If you have signed up to use Online Services with your hearing aids, you can have your hearing aids adjusted remotely without having to visit your hearing care professional.
-All you need is a smart device that is internetenabled.
+If you have signed up to use Beltone Remote Care with your hearing aids, you can have your hearing aids adjusted remotely without having to visit your hearing care professional.
+All you need is a smart device that is Internet enabled.
 This allows you to experience freedom and flexibility such as: